Yukoners between 50 and 74 are encouraged to get screened for colon cancer.

 Your primary care provider is a great source of information.
 They can help you:

 - understand what a healthy body weight means for you;

 - quit smoking; and

 - decide on the best screening test for you.

 Make colon cancer screening part of your regular health routine.
 It could save your life.

-For more information and to get a FIT test speak with your doctor, primary health care provider or your health centre.
+You can also speak with your primary health care provider or your community health centre.